Douglas Bader: Personality

 Bader was known, at times, to be head-strong, blunt and unsophisticated when he made his opinion known.

 During one visit to Munich, as a guest of Adolf Galland, he walked into a room full of ex-Luftwaffe pilots and said, "My God, I had no idea we left so many of you bastards alive".

 He also used the phrase to describe the Trades Union Congress during economic and social unrest in the 1970s.
 Later, he suggested that Britons in support of the Campaign for Nuclear Disarmament were a "rabble" and should be deported.

 Author and journalist Ben Macintyre, who chronicled Bader's incarceration in a 2022 book on Colditz, described Bader as "a supremely brave man but he was also a monster: arrogant, domineering, selfish and spectacularly rude.
 Although most of his contemporaries admired him, many also loathed him."
 Macintyre reports that Bader never thanked his prisoner orderly Alex Ross, who tasks included "cooking and cleaning for the irascible RAF officer and carrying him up and down two flights of stairs every day for his bath," and never shared his superior rations with him.
-When Ross was selected for repatriation twin 1943, Bader refused to let him leave Colditz and said "You came here as my lackey and you will stay with me as my lackey until we are both liberated."
+When Ross was selected for repatriation in 1943, Bader refused to let him leave Colditz and said "You came here as my lackey and you will stay with me as my lackey until we are both liberated."